postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 vim /opt/homebrew/var/postgresql@15/postgresql.conf
 ```

-Both settings can appended to the file, like so:
+Both settings can be added to the config, like so:

 ```
 shared_preload_libraries = 'pgml,pg_stat_statements'
 pgml.venv = '/absolute/path/to/your/pgml-venv'
 ```

-Don't forget to restart the database server when finished:
+Don't forget to restart the database server:

 ```bash
 brew services restart postgresql@15